Topics

 He received another commandment:

-In Sufism, this attempt in which all mental aptitudes are turned toward God is known as Muraqaba of the Divine Essence (a!-dhat).
-In the Qur'an (Koran) it is stated on several occasions that to create a connection with the Divine, is the sole objective behind all the prayers and exercises, whether it is salat, fasting, zakat (charity) or hajj (pilgrimage), dhikr (remembrance of God) or any other form of prayer.
+In Sufism, this attempt in which all mental aptitudes are turned toward God is known as Muraqaba of the Divine Essence (al-dhat).
+In the Qur’an (Koran) it is stated on several occasions that to create a connection with the Divine, is the sole objective behind all the prayers and exercises, whether it is salat, fasting, zakat (charity) or hajj (pilgrimage), dhikr (remembrance of God) or any other form of prayer.

 Imam Ali ibn abi Talib has said:

-"The foremost in religion is the Gnosis (nta arifa) of 11inl, the perfection of Gnosis is to testify (shahad(z) of Him, the perfection of testifying of Him is to believe in His Unity (tawheed), the perfection of believing in His Unity is to regard Him pure.
+“The foremost in religion is the Gnosis (ma’arifa) of Him, the perfection of Gnosis is to testify (shahada) of Him, the perfection of testifying of Him is to believe in His Unity (tawheed), the perfection of believing in His Unity is to regard Him pure.
 He is a Being but not through the phenomenon of coming into being.
 He exists but not from non-existence.
 He is with everything but not in physical nearness.
 He is away from everything but not in physical separation.
 He acts but without connotation of movements and instruments.
 He sees even when there is none to be looked at from among His creation.
-He is Single, such that there is none with whom He may keep company or whom He may miss in their absence."
+He is Single, such that there is none with whom He may keep company or whom He may miss in their absence.”

-[Nahjul Balagha: Sermon i]
+[Nahjul Balagha: Sermon 1]

 “These are the people whom the trade and business of worldly life could not distract them in their remembrance (dhikr) of God.”